 AnnaMaria was born in Queens, NY and moved to the Central NY area in the year 2000.
 She attended Utica College and received her Bachelor of Arts Degree in Mathematics in 2010.
 After working at Utica College for three years, first as an Assistant Director of Admissions, covering travel in the NYC, DC and MD areas and then as a counselor in Opportunity Programs, AnnaMaria decided that she wanted to further her career in Student Affairs and go back to school for her master’s.

 In May 2015, she graduated with her Master of Science in Higher Education Administration from Syracuse University while she worked as one of the Graduate Assistants in the Office of Fraternity and Sorority Affairs.
 AnnaMaria is Greek as well and is an hermana of Hermandad de Sigma Iota Alpha, Inc. While pursuing her master’s, she also served as a practicum student in the Days-Massolo Cultural Education Center at Hamilton College and the Office of Off-Campus and Commuter Services at Syracuse University.
 AnnaMaria’s goal is to continue to promote equitable educational experiences for all students regardless of race, ethnicity, gender, sexual orientation, socio-economic status, religion, documentation status and all other aspects of human differences.

 Lima Stafford was born and raised in Carriacou, Grenada and moved to Brooklyn, New York in 2001.
 She now lives in Cortland, New York.
-She received her bachelor’s degree in physical education in May 2012 and is pursuing her master's in health education at SUNY Cortland.
+She received her bachelor’s degree in physical education in May 2012 and her master's in health education at SUNY Cortland.